 Structural reform | Ring-fencing transfer schemes | Inter-bank payment systems

 This page provides information about applying to the PRA for the approval of a skilled person.
-More information about the PRA’s approach to ring-fencing transfer schemes can be found in the PRA Statement of Policy ‘The implementation of ring-fencing: the PRA’s approach to ring-fencing transfer schemes’ - see Related Links.
+More information about the PRA’s approach to ring-fencing transfer schemes can be found in the PRA Statement of Policy ‘The implementation of ring-fencing: the PRA’s approach to ring-fencing transfer schemes’.

 What is a ring-fencing transfer scheme?

-Part VII of the Financial Services and Markets Act 2000 (FSMA) provides for a process leading to a court order to facilitate transfers of insurance or banking business.
-The Financial Services (Banking Reform) Act 2013 legislated for an additional process for transfer of business known as a ring-fencing transfer scheme (RFTS).
+Part VII of the Financial Services and Markets Act 2000 (FSMA) provides for a process leading to a court order to facilitate transfers of business.
+The Financial Services (Banking Reform) Act 2013 legislated for an additional type of transfer of business known as a ring-fencing transfer scheme (RFTS).
 Its purpose is to enable firms to restructure their businesses in order to comply with the ring-fencing requirements that will apply from 1 January 2019.
 For more information on ring-fencing, including the background, key changes and policy developments see the Structural reform webpage.

 What is a ‘skilled person’?